-5. Procedures - Recognising, Responding to, Reporting and Recording Concerns
+6. Procedures - Recognising, Responding to, Reporting and Recording Concerns

-5.1 Disclosures
+6.1 Disclosures

 Any concerns must be discussed in the first instance with the DSL or Deputy DSL.
 Allegations against staff must be shared with the Headteacher.
 Allegations against the Headteacher must be directed to the Chair of Governors.
 Anybody can make a referral directly to the LSCPB/ LADO ideally using the MARF (Multi-Agency Referral Form) or as appropriate.

-Staff working with children are advised to maintain an attitude of 'It can happen here, to anyone, anywhere - there is undoubtedly extra vigilance required for the additional vulnerabilities of Looked After Children and those with SEND.
+Staff working with children are advised to maintain an attitude of 'It could happen here' where safeguarding is concerned.
+'It can happen to anyone, anywhere - there is undoubtedly extra vigilance required for the additional vulnerabilities of Looked After Children and those with Special Needs/ Disabilities.

 Where staff have any concerns about a child's welfare they must act on them immediately.
 The 'One Chance' rule.
-It is essential that staff act without delay, mindful that in instances of immediate threat this may be the victims one chance.
+It is essential that staff take action without delay, mindful that in instances of immediate threat this may be the victims one chance.